QuantEcon/lecture-source-py/source/rst/amss2.rst

 smooths distortions from the labor tax rate across  time and Markov states

-But BEGS show that binding implementability constraints slowly push government debt in a direction designed to let the government use fluctuations in equilibrium interest rate  rather than fluctuations in  par values of debt to ensure against shocks to government expenditures
+But BEGS show that binding implementability constraints slowly push government debt in a direction designed to let the government use fluctuations in equilibrium interest rate  rather than fluctuations in  par values of debt to insure against shocks to government expenditures

 - This is a **weak** (but unrelenting) force that, starting from an initial debt level, for a long time is dominated by the stochastic martingale-like component of debt dynamics that the Ramsey planner uses to facilitate imperfect tax-smoothing across time and states

-- This weak force slowly drives the par value of government **assets** to a **constant** level at which the government can completely ensure against government expenditure shocks while shutting down the stochastic component of debt dynamics
+- This weak force slowly drives the par value of government **assets** to a **constant** level at which the government can completely insure against government expenditure shocks while shutting down the stochastic component of debt dynamics

 - At that point, the tail of the par value of government debt becomes a trivial martingale: it is constant over time